How to Throw a Baseball

 Their failure to step is due to the fact that they have not been trained to do so.
 Let’s have them take a step while throwing once they’ve completed their first toss and you’ve told them that they did a fantastic job.
 To get them to step forward and toss the ball with their right hand at the same time, tell them to do it with their left leg at the same time.
 In addition, if they throw with their left hand, instruct them to step forward with their right leg at the same moment they throw.
 Most people will need several trials before they find anything that works for them.

-As students become more comfortable with stepping straight ahead and throwing, they should see a significant improvement in their throw accuracy.
-Tell them they did a fantastic job and on to step two.
+- As students become more comfortable with stepping straight ahead and throwing, they should see a significant improvement in their throw accuracy.

 Step Two – Get the Arm Back